pinemosquito/Neural-Net/README.md

     sgd = SGD(lr=0.1, momentum=0.9, decay=0.0, nesterov=True)
     model.compile(loss='categorical_crossentropy', optimizer='sgd')

+I use softmax activation function on the output layer to convert output into probability.
+Logarithmic loss is used as loss function (Keras syntax = categorical_crossentropy)

 There are several parameters that can be tuned to optimize prediction accuracies